-Tumours in this part of the brain can block the fluid channels.
-This can lead to a build up of fluid and an increased pressure in the brain called hydrocephalus.
-This causes symptoms, including headaches and sickness.
+Tumours in this part of the brain can block the cerebrospinal fluid channels.
+The cerebrospinal fluid is a clear fluid that surrounds and protects the brain and the spinal cord.

 - germ cell tumours

-Germ cell tumours grow from primitive developing cells that form in the embryo and develop into the reproductive system.
-They are also called embryonal tumours.
+The germ cells in the embryo develop into the reproductive system.
+So germ cell tumours are also called embryonal tumours.

-- CT or MRI scan
+- MRI scan or CT scan

-- biopsy of your tumour
+- a biopsy of the tumour

 - blood tests